 Color calibration should definitely be an essential part of every photographer’s workflow.
 Otherwise, it is impossible to tell whether the colors that are displayed by your monitor are truly accurate and whether what you see will match the print.
-There are many ways to do it and the process can be fairly simple or very complex, depending on how accurate you want to reproduce the colors and whether you are also printing your work in-house.
-The simple method involves free and commercial tools for color profiling LCD / CRT monitors for everyday photo editing and image viewing, and there is also an end-to-end professional-grade color profiling that requires very concise calibration of all display and output devices (such as printers).
-In this article on how to calibrate your monitor, I will only focus on simple methods to make your monitor show more or less accurate colors, so that you could rely on it for everyday photography needs.
+There are many ways to do it and the process can be fairly simple or complex, depending on how accurate you want to reproduce the colors and whether you are also printing your work in-house.
+The simple method involves a hardware colorimeter for color profiling your monitor for everyday photo editing and image viewing, and there is also an end-to-end professional-grade color profiling that requires very concise calibration of all display and output devices, such as printers.
+In this article, I will only focus on simple methods to make your monitor show more or less accurate colors, so that you could rely on it for everyday photography needs.

-One of the big misunderstandings about calibration, is that people think that it is only needed for printing.
+One of the big misunderstandings about color calibration, is that people think that it is only needed for printing.
 Wrong!
-It is needed for everything – from viewing other people’s work online to processing your own images in Adobe Photoshop or Lightroom.
-If your monitor is not properly calibrated, you are most likely not seeing everything in the image.
-For example, a smooth and beautiful sunset might appear as pale and gradient streaks of light or a black and white picture might appear too dark or too light.
+It is needed for everything – from viewing your and other people’s work, to processing your own images in Adobe Photoshop, Lightroom or any other software.
+If your monitor is not properly color calibrated, you are most likely not seeing everything in images you view.
+For example, a smooth and beautiful sunset might appear as pale, and a black and white picture might appear too dark or too bright.

-Your monitor is one of the most important parts of color reproduction.
-If you purchased an LCD screen for under $300 dollars, you most likely have a “TN” or “Twisted Nematic” panel that cannot accurately display colors due to dithering, has a very limited color gamut and might not have a good viewing angle.
-I highly recommend reading my “best monitor for photography” article to identify the type of monitor you are using for viewing and editing photographs.
-It is important to know this, because effective color calibration depends on constant color accuracy of your monitor and if you have a cheap display, the colors (especially black and white tones) will shift from time to time and you will have to recalibrate your monitor very often.
+Without a doubt, your choice of a monitor is very important for accurate color reproduction.
+If you purchased a monitor for under $300-400 dollars, it most likely comes with a “TN” or “Twisted Nematic” panel that cannot accurately display colors due to limited color gamut and dithering, and might not have a good viewing angle.
+That’s because such monitors were never designed for color critical work in the first place – they are consumer-grade monitors designed for basic computing, gaming and other needs.
+While we have already provided our recommendations on best monitors for photography, if you would like to identify the type of monitor you are using for viewing and editing photographs, take a look at this article and see what you have today.
+Perhaps you have a solid monitor worth calibrating, or perhaps it is time to upgrade to something better.
+It is important to have a reliable monitor for color calibration, because cheap consumer-grade monitors might shift their colors and brightness levels from time to time, potentially making color calibration less accurate and effective overtime.
 Therefore, if you have one of those cheap monitors and do not want to be plagued with inaccurate colors and tones, I highly recommend replacing it with a better monitor.

 3) Visual vs Hardware Calibration

-Before you do anything, start out by resetting your monitor settings to factory defaults.
-The reason why you want to do this, is because you do not want to start calibrating a monitor that has too much or insufficient brightness levels and various levels of gamma.
+Before starting the process of hardware calibration, make sure to start out by resetting your monitor settings to factory defaults.
+The reason why you want to do this, is because you do not want to start calibrating a monitor that already has too many manual adjustments that might have been performed before.
 On some monitors you can revert to factory defaults through a menu setting, while on others you can press a combination of buttons to revert to factory settings.
-If you cannot find a way to do it on the monitor, check out the monitor manual or use Google to find out how you can reset to factory defaults.
+If you cannot find a way to do it on the monitor, check out the monitor manual to find out how you can reset to factory defaults.

-- Make sure that your monitor is in an area where sunlight or other light sources do not reach it.
+- Make sure that your monitor is in an area where sunlight or other light sources do not reach it directly.

 - Make sure that the screen resolution is at its optimal setting.
 If you have an LCD monitor, push the screen resolution to the highest allowed number, also known as “native resolution”.

-- Make sure that your video card is outputting in 24-bit mode (16 million colors).
+- Make sure that your video card is outputting in highest bit mode.